See & Explore the 4 Attractions of Cardiff, Wales

 Scott Antarctic Commemoration and Norwegian Church on the Cardiff Bay waterfront.

-Also along the waterfront is the Norwegian Church, now a coffee shop.
-It’s still a beautiful building with the Scott Antarctic Commemorative Memorial in front.
+Along the waterfront is the Norwegian Church, now a coffee shop.
+It’s still a beautiful building, with the Scott Antarctic Commemorative Memorial in front.

-Also, along the Mermaid Quay is where all the restaurants, cafes and bars are.
-You can also spend time with the family here at Techniquest, an interactive science museum.
-This is also great entertainment and educational place.
+Along Mermaid Quay are all the restaurants, cafes, and bars.
+You can also spend time with the family here at Techniquest, an interactive science museum that offers great entertainment and education.

 National Museum and Art Gallery

-The National Museum and Art Gallery have free entry.
+The National Museum and Art Gallery are free to enter.
 It is a great museum to learn about prehistoric history and how climate change is affecting Wales and the rest of the world.

-It has life-sized models and skeletons of Woolly Mammoths and Giant Deer, as well as skeletons of Dinosaurs.
-You can learn how Wales has changed over many millennia in the Evolution of Wales exhibit.
+The Evolution of Wales exhibit has life-sized models and skeletons of Woolly Mammoths, giant Deer, and Dinosaurs.
+In it, you can learn how Wales has changed over many millennia.

 Woolly Mammoth attractions of Cardiff.